Dylan097/gamers-unite/BUGS.md

 7. **Delete** function would just return to the home page without deleting a post.
 8. The **delete** function wouldn't allow me to stop other users that didn't create the given post/ comment to *delete* the post/comment.
 9. **Images** would always default to *placeholder* whether an image was added or not.
+10. **Following** wasn't working, and would always redirect me to 404 error page

 [Back to Contents](#contents)
 [Back to Testing in README.md](/README.md#testing)